-- A shaded fuelbreak is created by altering surface fuels, and increasing the height of the base of the live crown, and opening the canopy by removing a portion of the woody plants in the treatment area.
-This type of fuelbreak spans a wide range of understory and overstory prescriptions.
-Construction methods include mechanical thinning, manual biomass removal, and the use of prescribed fires.
+- A shaded fuelbreak is created by altering surface fuels and increasing the height of the base of the live crown and opening the canopy by removing trees.
+This type of fuelbreak spans a wide range of understory and overstory prescriptions and methods of creation through manual, mechanical and the use of prescribed fires.

 A fuelbreak network system could be used to protect critical watersheds while more remote areas might have narrower fuelbreaks that might serve as anchor points for prescribed fires.
 A fuelbreak strategy can be effective even if fuelbreaks are not connected.